ANTIBACTERIAL ACTIVITY OF ETHANOL EXTRACT OF LEAVES OF HUGONIA MYSTAXHTML Full Text

 CONFLICT OF INTEREST: Nil

-- Jayakumar J, Elumalai K and Backiyaraj: Anti-bacterial activity of Hugonia mystax L (linaceae) against the selected human pathogenic bacteria.
+- Jayakumar J, Elumalai K and Backiyaraj: Anti-bacterial activity of H. mystax L. (Linaceae) against the selected human pathogenic bacteria.
 International Journal of Current Research in Medical Sciences 2015; 1(3): 48-52.

 - Santapau H: A Dictionary of flowering plants in India.
 Council of Scientific and Industrial Research, New Delhi, 1983: 103.

 - Pullaiah T: Flora of Andhra Pradesh.
-Scientific Publishers & Distributors, First Edition 1997.
+Scientific Publishers & Distributors, Edition 1st, 1997.

-- Sutha S, Mohan VR, Kumaresan S, Murugan C and Athiperumalsami T: Ethanomedicinal plants used by the tribals of kalakad Mundanthurai Tiger Reserve (KMTR), Western Ghats, Tamilnadu for the treatment of rheumatism.
+- Sutha S, Mohan VR, Kumaresan S, Murugan C and Athiperumalsami T: Ethnomedicinal plants used by the tribals of kalakad Mundanthurai Tiger Reserve (KMTR), Western Ghats, Tamil Nadu for the treatment of rheumatism.
 Indian Journal of Traditional Knowledge 2009; 9(3): 502-509.

-- Harbone JB: Phyto chemical methods.
-A guide to modern techniques of plant analysis, Chapman and Hall Publishers & Distributors, Third Edition 2008.
+- Harborne JB: Phytochemical methods.
+A guide to modern techniques of plant analysis, Chapman and Hall Publishers & Distributors, Edition 3rd, 2008.

-- Gokhale SB: A Text book of Pharmacognosy.
-Nirali Prakasan Publisher & Distributors, Thirteenth Edition 2002.
+- Gokhale SB: A Textbook of Pharmacognosy.
+Nirali Prakashan Publisher & Distributors, Edition 13th, 2002.

 - Evans WC: Pharmacognosy.
-Reed Elsevier Publishers & Distributors, Fifteenth Edition 2006.
+Reed Elsevier Publishers & Distributors, Edition 15th, 2006.

-- Vimalavady A, Kadavul K: Phytochemical screening and anti-microbial activity of the leaves of Hugonia mystax linn (linaceae).
+- Vimalavady A and Kadavul K: Phytochemical screening and anti-microbial activity of the leaves of Hugonia mystax Linn. (linaceae).
 Indian Journal of Natural Products and Resources 2012; 3(2): 161-165.

 - Mahesh B and Satish S: Anti-microbial activity of some important medicinal plant against plant and human pathogens.
 World Journal of Agricultural Sciences 2008; 4(5): 839-843.